-The Victorian Institute of Teaching has welcomed over 3,500 of our newest generation of Victorian teachers and early childhood teachers through the 2016 end of year graduate registration process.
+The Victorian Institute of Teaching has so far welcomed over 2,800 of our newest generation of Victorian teachers and early childhood teachers through the 2017 end of year graduate registration process.

-The application approval process is moving quickly, and applicants are afforded a quick approval turnaround so they can start teaching in Victoria as soon as possible, however not at the expense of due diligence.
-Our processes are efficient, yet robust enough to ensure learners are taught by teachers and early childhood teachers of the highest ethical and professional standards.
+The application approval process is moving very quickly, and applicants are afforded a quick approval turnaround so they can start teaching in Victoria as soon as possible, however not at the expense of due diligence.
+Our processes are efficient, yet robust, ensuring learners are taught by teachers and early childhood teachers of the highest ethical and professional standards.

 The remaining applicants are either awaiting evidence of successful course completion, confirmation of successful completion of the literacy and numeracy test for initial teacher education students, or have been required to provide further information regarding their application.